What is Shamanic Therapy?

 How can you book a Shamanic Therapy or other session?

-If you are ready to book a shamanic therapy session or even if you’d just like to find out more then please contact me and we can discuss your next step in more detail.
+If you are ready to book a shamanic therapy session or even if you’d just like to find out more then please contact me using the form below.

 Where am I based?